As a man you are driven by society’s script of the ‘hunter gatherer’ and ‘provider’ with a desire to protect your family.

 Rather than sticking your head in the sand hoping your problems will disappear, counselling provides you with an opportunity to talk about and offload your problems with a trained professional in a confidential environment.

-When you engage in therapy at Julie Twist Counselling you will work with a Counsellor who will not judge you; a Counsellor who will accept you unconditionally; a Counsellor who will not only listen to what you say but actually hear what you are saying.
+When you engage in therapy with Julie, she will not judge you, she will accept you unconditionally and she will not only listen to what you say, she will actually hear what you are saying.

 It takes courage to ask for and accept support; to engage in counselling is strength not a weakness.